Stagecoach (1986 film)

-Stagecoach is a 1986 American made-for-television Western action drama film and remake of the classic 1939 film Stagecoach, directed by Ted Post and starring Kris Kristofferson as the Ringo Kid, the role originally played by John Wayne.
+Stagecoach is a 1986 American Western television film directed by Ted Post and written by James Lee Barrett.
+It is a remake of the 1939 film of the same name, itself based on a short story by Ernest Haycox.
+It is the second remake of the film, after the 1966 feature film.
+Kris Kristofferson stars as the Ringo Kid.
 Willie Nelson portrays famous gunslinger and dentist Doc Holliday, Johnny Cash portrays Marshal Curly Wilcox and Waylon Jennings plays the gambler Hatfield.
-The four main stars of the film (Nelson, Kristofferson, Cash and Jennings) were associated as members of the country music supergroup The Highwaymen.
+All four stars were associated as members of the country music supergroup The Highwaymen.
 The supporting cast features Elizabeth Ashley, Anthony Newley, Tony Franciosa, Mary Crosby, June Carter Cash and Jessi Colter.
+The film aired on CBS on May 18, 1986.

 Plot

 In 1880, a group of strangers boards the east-bound stagecoach from Tonto, Arizona Territory, to Lordsburg, New Mexico Territory.
 The travelers seem ordinary, but many have secrets from which they are running.
 Among them are Dallas, a prostitute, who is being driven out of town; an alcoholic dentist, Doc Holliday; pregnant Lucy Mallory, who is meeting her cavalry officer husband; and whiskey salesman Trevor Peacock.
 As the stage sets out, U.S. Cavalry Lieutenant Blanchard announces that Geronimo and his Apaches are on the warpath; his small troop will provide an escort to Dry Fork.